GeorgeHernandez/GeorgeHernandez/Cognition/CSE/Obsidian.md

 ## Basic formatting

 Obsidian uses [[Markdown]] as well as Markdown-like syntax that only works in Obsidian.
+I like how Obsidian automatically adds a little icon to signify external links.

 Internal links:
 - The Markdown syntax, e.g. `[Hello world](Hi%20world.md)` or `[Hello world](<Hi world.md>)`, works in & out of Obsidian.
 - The Wikilink syntax, e.g. `[[Hi world|Hello world]]`, only works within Obsidian.

 External links:
 - Markdown syntax, e.g. `[An Example](https://example.com/foo%20bar "my tooltip")` or `[An Example](<https://example.com/foo  bar> "my tooltip)`, work in & out of Obsidian.

 Comments:
 - HTML comments work in & out of Obsidian.
 E.g. `The <!-- best --> dog`  is rendered as: The <!-- best --> dog.
 - Obsidian comments only work in Obsidian editing view and are implemented with double-percentage (`%%`) syntax.
 E.g.